nagypeter/helidon-tutorial/README.md

 ![](tutorial/images/27.static.result.png)

+After the application test stop all your running Helidon applications.

 ### Step 12: Deploy to Kubernetes (OKE)

 This step is optional if you have OCI access and available OKE instance.